zplewis/lastmileoftheway/README.md

 ## TODOs

-### Completed - 2022/03/28
+### Completed

-- Be able to set the service type using a URL parameter to the main `/guide` URL
 - HIGH Priority: Look into creating routes the right way
-- Look into redirecting to the beginning of the category if a route is used that doesn't belong to the selected service
+- Include all parts of service by default unless the user chose to disable them
+  - Use "no" to show the user chose something, null or yes to make it checked!
+- Finish adding all sidebar items to the database
+- Add recommendation for the first song as the opening hymn
+- Standardize all three song pages to select song type, and a song, or add their own
+- Finish adding all songs to the database
+- Finish adding all scriptures to the database
+- Create a page for the songs
+- Create a page for the scriptures
+- Find a way to add date timestamp or something to prevent javascript caching
 - If you encounter issues with the routes again, look into using route parameters
   - `/guide/{guide_category}/{guide_question}`
   - `/guide/{guide_category}`
   - `/guide`

+### Remaining
+- Scrollspy errors on a few pages:
+  - `/resources/bible-readings`
+  - `/faqs`
+- On `/guide/getting-started`, add a newline between the first and second paragraphs
+- On `/guide/getting-started`, detect whether the user previously entered information and warn them that continuing will clear all previously saved information.
+If they click OK, then clear all data from the session.
+- Make sure to document all features used on this site that may not be immediately obvious, like explicit model binding for routes
+- On `/guide/service-type/select-a-service/`, make it required to select a service type before continuing
+- Be able to set the service type using a URL parameter to the main `/guide` URL

+- Look into redirecting to the beginning of the category if a route is used that doesn't belong to the selected service

 - Make it so that people can be added or taken away dynamically for reflections.
 - Make sure all links work
 - Add support for URL parameters to select the service type automatically
-- Include all parts of service by default unless the user chose to disable them
-  - Use "no" to show the user chose something, null or yes to make it checked!

 - If a service is selected and the users a guide question that is not a part of that selected service, get the category name from that selected service and jump to the first guide question in that category.
-- Find a way to add date timestamp or something to prevent javascript caching
-- Finish adding all sidebar items to the database
-- Finish adding all songs to the database
-- Finish adding all scriptures to the database
-- Create a page for the songs
-- Create a page for the scriptures

 - Add support for showing a YouTube link upon selecting a song via javascript (no form submit needed)
   - probably could use a `data-*` item on the selected option
 - Add summary page
-- Standardize all three song pages to select song type, and a song, or add their own
-- Add recommendation for the first song as the opening hymn

 - Handle when invalid guide URLs are provided
   - a 404 | Not Found page is displayed currently
+  - Redirect to the category page instead of 404 for guide links
+- True server side form validation
+- Complete summary page

 ## Jekyll